 The ladies, Debbie with them, sat along the row of tables on one side and the men sat along the other row of tables on the opposite side and that left the two rows of us facing each other, it was the same thing as it would have been had we been sitting at one table.
 Toby taught from the west end, my left, sitting, facing the two rows of us.

 The silent stranger looked at the floor as he shouldered his way on down to the end of the men's side.
-I was next to him with about 4 empty chairs between us and that put him on my right.
+I was next to him with 2 or 3 empty chairs between us and that put him on my right.
 It was customary that we would all jockey our chairs around so we could face Toby and that move put the stranger directly behind me and far enough in back of us that nobody could see him unless they turned completely around.

 It sounds a little complicated but it was a warm, cozy, family setting.
 Our brotherhood, kindness, loving warmth and fellowship made it that way.
 If you haven't experienced that its hard to understand.
 I was seated closest to our visitor.